-The number of staff (including executive directors) employed by the firms within scope of this disclosure at the end of the year amounted to 552.
+The number of staff (including executive directors) employed by the firms within scope of this disclosure at the end of the year amounted 603 (30 September 2023: 552).
 All staff within the scope of this disclosure are employed by ISL and IAD.

-The total remuneration, including bonuses and overtime, for staff employed by companies within scope of this disclosure, in the financial year ending 30 September 2023 was £42.442m.
+The total remuneration, including bonuses and overtime, for staff employed by companies within scope of this disclosure, in the financial year ending 30 September 2024 was £45.815m (30 September 2023: £42.442m).

-A total of 16 individuals were identified as material risk takers (MRTs) at 30 September 2023.
+A total of 16 individuals were identified as material risk takers (MRTs) at 30 September 2024 (30 September 2023: 16).
 MRTs are employees whose professional activities could have a material impact on IFAL's risk profile.